 Similarly, Sharnette said she channels her mother into the restaurant.

-As she became known in her working neighborhood, Sharnette wanted to pursue cooking seriously.
+As she became known along her FedEx route, Sharnette wanted to pursue cooking seriously.

 The following year, in 2016, the Kings opened a tent at the Charlotte Regional Farmers Market.